 - Can access courses from smartphone, tablet, and desktop.

-- Participants will be able to access the Learning Series until December 31, 2021.
+- Participants will be able to access each course within the Learning Series for 90 days.

 - Participants will receive a Certificate of Completion for completion of all three courses in the Learning Series (CEU's are not provided).